luizbgomide/sovereign/feats.md

 You have an unusual competence with thrown weapons and melee attacks.
 This Feat’s benefits do not apply to unarmed attacks or non-thrown projectile weapons.
 This Feat’s bonuses also don’t stack with Deadeye or other Feats that add a skill’s level to your damage or Shock.

 - **Level 1**: Gain Stab as a bonus skill.
 You can Ready a Stowed melee or thrown weapon as an Instant action.
-You may add your Stab skill level to a melee or thrown weapon’s damage roll or Shock damage, assuming it has any to begin with.
+You add your Stab skill level to a melee or thrown weapon’s damage roll or Shock damage, assuming it has any to begin with.
 - **Level 2**: The Shock from your melee attacks always treats the target as if they have AC 10.
 Gain a +1 bonus to hit with all thrown or melee attacks.

 ## Assassin ⚔️